chiarabuoncuore/abremipainters/gap3.md

 ---
 layout: default
 title: Gap 3 | Country of citizenship
-description: Where do these painters come from?
+description: Where do the painters come from?
 ---

 ## Choosing the property